-For those with pets, pet food becomes indispensable in maintaining a animal's well-being.
+For those with pets, pet food becomes indispensable in maintaining an animal's well-being.
 This factor kept revenue for dry pet food producers from falling drastically over the past five years.
 Revenue declines were the result of consumers refraining from purchasing new pets, causing a decline in the number of dogs and cats as pets in the United States.
 Over the next five years, consumers are expected to return to purchasing pets and pet food.
 In addition, wholesale bypass will allow dry pet food producers to sell products at lower prices directly to consumers, boosting demand for the industry.... purchase to read more

-Industry Report - Industry Analysis Chapter
+Industry Report - Starting a New Business Chapter